bparanj/crystal/electronics/basics/mats.md

+Soldering mat and an ESD (Electrostatic Discharge) mat are different.

+Soldering Mat

+A soldering mat protects work surface from heat damage and solder splashes.
+It is used when soldering electronic components.
+They are made from heat-resistant materials like silicone which can withstand high temperatures without burning, melting or sticking.

 No, a soldering mat and an ESD (Electrostatic Discharge) mat are not the same, although they can sometimes serve overlapping purposes, especially in electronics work.

 ### Differences Between Soldering Mat and ESD Mat